Our AI Strategy

 1. We will make the most of the benefits of AI within our own business

 Leveraging the benefits of AI for our firm is on our board agenda and in our business plan.
 We also have a task force in place looking at how we're deploying and using AI across the firm and the implications of doing this.
 They drive our action plan and are actively evaluating AI tools and how they can be incorporated into our business.
 We're already using AI to process over 2000 supplier invoices each month, to help our IT team code and our marketing team with content.
-We're also trialling new tools such as Microsoft's Co-Pilot and NetDocs Pattern Builder to identify use cases and tools to replace repetitive and labour intensive tasks so our people to focus on higher value and more rewarding activity.
+We're also trialling new tools such as Microsoft's Co-Pilot and NetDocs Pattern Builder to identify use cases and tools to replace repetitive and labour intensive tasks so our people can focus on higher value and more rewarding activity.

 2. We will work with our clients to see how we can use AI for their benefit